Imdad-Rind/LinkStroage/README.md

 # LinkStroage

 ## Description :
-LinkStroage is a platform people to share their favorite content over the internet all for fun
+LinkStroage is a platform for the people to share their favorite content over the internet all for fun

 ## Featurs :
 The main feature of the platform is share of store link to your favorite content on the internet